danieltinker/advanced_cpp_hw1/README.md

 2	Player 2's tank (starts facing Right)
 Empty space

+📝 Game Logging (outputs):
+Into a file called game_output.txt:
+- All requested actions (even invalid ones)
+- Step-by-step game state
+- Final game result (win/tie)
+Into a file called input_errors:
+-  Parsing Warnings (extra tanks, missing rows or extra rows, unknown characters)

-🎯 Game Rules (Highlights)
+🎯 Game Rules:
-Tanks can move forward, rotate, shoot, or move backward (with delay).
+- Tanks can move forward, rotate, shoot, or move backward (with delay).

-Shells move twice as fast as tanks.
+- Shells move twice as fast as tanks.

-Stepping on a mine destroys a tank instantly.
+- Stepping on a mine destroys a tank instantly.

-If tanks collide with each other, both are destroyed.
+- If tanks collide with each other, both are destroyed.

-If both tanks run out of ammo and 40 more turns pass, the game ends in a tie.
+- If both tanks run out of ammo and 40 more turns pass, the game ends in a tie.

-📝 Logging
-The game logs:

-All requested actions (even invalid ones)

-Step-by-step game state

-Final game result (win/tie)

-into a file called game_output.txt.

 👨‍💻 Contributors
-Daniel Baruch
+Daniel Baruch 315634022
-Evyatar Oren
+Evyatar Oren 331684530